Track mileage automatically

 Mileage Allowance

-A mileage allowance is a reimbursement for your employees when they use their personal vehicles for business purposes.
+A mileage allowance reimburses your employees when they use their personal vehicles for business purposes.
 HMRC allows them to claim up to 45p per mile for the first 10,000 miles in a tax year and 25p per mile for any additional miles.

 Advisory Fuel Rates